funkycoder123/Travel-buddy-agile-planning/README.md

-# lab-agile-planning
+# Teavel buddy web app
-This repo contains the lab for agile planning.
+This repo contains the agile planning for Travel buddy app.